ChynieceM/Reading-Notes/201/Class07/README.md

 2. How does the term this differ when used in an object literal versus when used in a constructor?

 `this` used in an object literal refers to the object being created by the literal.
-In a constructor function this refers to the instance of the object being created by the constructor.
+In a constructor function `this` refers to the instance of the object being created by the constructor.

+`this` in object literals are used to define an object and `this` in a constructor is used to create an object.

 Object Prototypes Using A Constructor